bic-org-uk/bic-lcf/docs/LCF-DataFrameworks.md

 -   payments – made by patrons in respect of charges incurred

 -   contacts – contact details for persons or organizations represented by patrons.

+-   version - the version number of the LCF implementation.

 Each entity and each request and response message-pair is defined in terms of a data framework[\[2\]](#Notes), or schema.
 A data framework specifies how to describe an entity in terms of a collection of properties (identifiers, name, etc.), and how to construct a message (request or response) in terms of entity descriptions and other parameters.
 Each data element and composite is defined in terms of what data it may contain and its meaning.